Generation of entanglement from mechanical rotation

 The above experiments and proposals, striking in their own right, have in common that the degree of entanglement remains unaltered by the underlying spacetime.
 Although theoretical calculations are indicating that entanglement is not an invariant quantity in a general relativistic setting~\citep{fuentes2005alice,alsing2012observer} any variations become vanishingly small at low accelerations or in weak gravity~\citep{fink2017experimental}.
 All experimental and theoretical results are thus suggesting, at least in the regime within reach of typical laboratory experiments, that entanglement remains unaltered by the underlying spacetime.

 As we show here, this is not the case: we provide a protocol for \emph{generating entanglement} in the regime of low accelerations.
 We exploit a previously unexplored coupling that arises in non-inertial rotating reference frames.
-We will focus on an implementation with photonic systems which offers the prospect of an experimental implementation using the path-polarization degrees of freedom.
-In particular, we will show that an initially separable state becomes \emph{maximally entangled} even at low-frequency of rotations $\sim1~\text{Hz}$, using fibers of length $\sim30~\text{m}$, and a platform of radius $\sim0.5~\text{m}$.
-We discuss the implications for fundamental physics, and conclude by estimating the experimental requirements to test the generation of entanglement driven by the Earth's daily rotation.
+We will focus on an implementation with photonic systems, which offers the prospect of an experimental implementation using the path-polarization degrees of freedom.
+In particular, we will show that an initially separable state becomes \emph{maximally entangled} even at low-frequency of rotations $\sim1~\text{Hz}$, using fibers of length $\sim30~\text{m}$, and a platform of radius $\sim0.5~\text{m}$. {The scheme relies on a single photon source, the original use of a dual-Sagnac interferometer -- which allows for the interpretation of our results in terms of spacetime superpositions -- and protocols for witnessing quantum entanglement.} We discuss the implications for {the quantum-gravity interface}, and conclude by estimating the experimental requirements to test the generation of entanglement driven by the Earth's daily rotation.

 \textbf{\textit{Coupling rotations and paths. -- }} The study of rotating reference frames has led to major breakthroughs in experimental and theoretical physics, from Sagnac's test of Special relativity~\citep{sagnac1913ether,sagnac1913preuve}, to Einstein's General theory of relativity~\citep{einstein1909letter}.
 In this work we are interested in dynamical effects that arise from the motion of quantum systems in a rotating Minkowski spacetime.